bundlewrap/bundlewrap/docs/content/guide/dev_item.md

 	* None
 * ...or a list/tuple containing only instances of one of the types above

-Additional information can be stored in statedicts by using keys that start with an underscore.
-You may only use this for caching purposes (e.g. storing rendered file template content while the "real" sdict information only contains a hash of this content).
+Additional information can be stored in actual_state by using keys that start with an underscore.
+You may only use this for caching purposes (e.g. storing rendered file template content while the "real" actual_state information only contains a hash of this content).
 BundleWrap will ignore these keys and hide them from the user.
 The type restrictions noted above do not apply.

 ## Step 1: Create an item module